Yes is available now on all major streaming platforms.

-Despite the vast social issues sitting at the heart of Yes, Tim Realbuto’s screenplay is both delicate, accessible and nuanced in construct.
-The humour of the first act, slowly descending into a far more uncomfortable realm, as Patrick and Jeremiah’s meetings progress.
-The trauma and secrets of their lives, slowly unravelling through performance, discussion and manipulation in a genuinely outstanding two-person play.
-Each scene between Tim Realbuto and Nolan Gould emanating electricity that can only be found in the best theatre productions.
-With one man seeking escape and progression, while the other relives a past that continues to haunt his present.
+Despite the vast social issues sitting at the heart of Yes, Tim Realbuto’s screenplay is delicate, accessible and nuanced.
+Here the humour of the first act slowly descends into something far more uncomfortable as the trauma and secrets Patrick holds slowly unravel through performance, discussion and manipulation.
+Each scene between Tim Realbuto and Nolan Gould emanates electricity that is only found in the best theatre productions, with one man seeking escape and progression while the other revisits a past that continues to haunt his present.

 We caught up with Tim Realbuto to discuss the social issues sitting at the heart of Yes, and its journey from stage to screen.

-Hi Tim, many thanks for taking the time out to talk to me about Yes.
+Hi Tim, many thanks for taking the time to talk to me about Yes.
 I loved the film and the bravery of the story at its heart.
-Yes started its life as an off-broadway play, can you tell us about the origins of the story and its characters?
+Yes started its life as an off-broadway play.
+Can you tell us about the origins of the story and its characters?

 First off, thank you for writing such beautiful words about the piece.
 It is greatly appreciated.

 Yes did start off as a play.
 However, finding origins is hard.
-The character of Patrick is very loosely based on many teachers I’ve had in the past, both the good ones and bad.
+The character of Patrick is very loosely based on many teachers I’ve had in the past, both the good and bad.
 The other characters were pretty much created from thin air.